-- Participants were HIV-infected adults with subtype C HIV who had been chronically infected with HIV.
-(Chronic HIV infection is the second stage of HIV infection and occurs after several months of infection.
+- Participants were HIV-infected adults with subtype C HIV who had been chronically infected with HIV. ( is the second stage of HIV infection and occurs after several months of infection.
 This stage can last for many years.)
 Participants had never taken ART before (called ).

 - Participants had viral load levels of at least 50 copies/mL and CD4 counts of at least 350 cells/mm3.

 A Phase I study (NCT01130376) involving GTU-MultiHIV B given in combination with immune modulators in participants on a suppressive ART regimen has also been completed.
 (A suppressive ART regimen describes ART that is controlling a person’s viral load to an undetectable level.
 Immune modulators are substances that modify the functioning of the .)12,13